-78. Chromium (Cr) is a hard, highly lustrous metal that exists in various mineral forms and is present throughout the environment.
+76. Chromium (Cr) is a hard, highly lustrous metal that exists in various mineral forms and is present throughout the environment.
 The most prevalent natural ionic form of chromium is Cr(III).
-Some Cr(VI) is present in the environment, largely due to industrial activity.
+Cr(VI) is present in the environment largely due to industrial activity.
 The general population is primarily exposed to chromium via food and drinking water.
 The IARC reviewed Cr(III) and Cr(VI) and their compounds.
 Cr(VI) and its compounds have been classified as human carcinogens that cause cancers of the lung, and paranasal sinuses after inhalation (IARC, 2012).
-However, the potency of the carcinogenic effect varies with the physicochemical properties of the compound.
-There is no consistent evidence to suggest that Cr(III) compounds cause cancer in humans at concentrations to which people are exposed in food or the wider environment.
+However, the potency of the carcinogenic effect depends upon the physicochemical properties of the compound.
+There is currently no consistency in the data to suggest that Cr(III) compounds cause cancer in humans at concentrations to which people are exposed in food or the wider environment.

-79. Food is largely a reducing environment.
-EFSA (2014) consider the chromium in food to be entirely in the form of Cr(III) and established a TDI of 300 μ g/kg bw.
+77. Food is largely a reducing environment.
+EFSA (2014) regard the chromium in food to be entirely Cr(III) and derived a TDI of $300 \mu g/kg$ bw/day.
 Drinking water, which is purified with oxidising agents, is a source of Cr(VI).
 Cr(VI) is largely reduced to Cr(III) in the acidic environment of the stomach (De Flora et al, 2016, Kirman et al 2016).
-EFSA (2014) concluded that the levels of Cr(VI) found in drinking water were safe for all average consumers but there might be a potential concern for 95th percentile consumers particularly in "Infants", "Toddlers" and "Other children" groups, based on MOEs of <10,000.
+EFSA (2014) concluded that the levels of Cr(IV) found in drinking water were safe for all consumers but there might be a potential concern for 95th percentile consumers particularly in "Infants", "Toddlers" and "Other children" groups, based on MOEs of <10,000.
 However, the CONTAM Panel concluded that the impact of the uncertainties on the risk assessment of exposure to Cr(VI) in drinking water was very large.
-This could have resulted in substantial overestimation of risk.
-In the current assessment, therefore, only the intake of Cr(III) is considered.
+In this estimate, therefore, only the intake of Cr(III) is considered.

-80. Gastrointestinal absorption of Cr is low: The Agency for Toxic Substance and Disease Registry (ATSDR, 2012) estimates <1% for Cr(III) and 1 - 2% for Cr(VI).
+78. Gastrointestinal absorption of Cr is low: The Agency for Toxic Substance and Disease Registry (ATSDR, 2012) estimates <1% for Cr(III) and 1 - 2% for Cr(IV).
 EFSA (2014) estimates 0.4 - 2.8% for Cr(III).
-WHO, (2013) estimates 2 - 8% for Cr(VI).
+WHO, (2013) estimates 2 - 8%) for Cr(VI).
 Absorption depends largely on the solubility of the particular compound.